raspberrypilearning/getting-started-scratch/en/step_5.md

 ![Image sprite library](images/sprite-library.png)

-You can search or browse sprites by theme.
+You can search for a sprite, or browse by category or theme.
 Click on a sprite to add it to your project.

 ![Image sprite library - choose](images/sprite-choose.png)